+(1) Exemptions

-- (1) Exemptions.
-The following types of lighting are exempt from the standards in this Subsection 4.9.1.(B): - a.
+The following types of lighting are exempt from the standards in this Subsection 4.9.1.(B):

+- a.
 Lighting emitting brightness less than 2600 lumens; - b.
 White string mini-lights used in window displays or in trees, bushes, and shrubs as part of the landscaping; - c.
 Lighting of approved sports facilities; - d.
-Short-term use of lighting for public festivals, celebrations, and the observance of holidays; - e.
-Public street and right-of-way lighting; and - f.
+Short-term use of lighting for public festivals, celebrations, and the observance of holidays; and - e.
 Lighting required and regulated by the Federal Aviation Administration (FAA).